 Nigerian Dwarf Goats are a mini dairy goat, all of our goats are registered with American Dairy Goat Association (ADGA).
 Once they are old enough, our goats are tested for CAE, CL disease and all been negative every year tested.
-We only buy goats from healthy herds, but even so, it is always the buyers responsibility to test their own herd.
-It’s a good idea to quarantine new animals and work with your veterinarian on herd Biosecurity screening, they can help guide you what you can test for and when.
-You can learn more about disease testing at Washington Animal Disease Diagnostic Lab (WADDL). *Our herd was last tested March 2017 and all were CAE and CL negative, all goats are tested except kids under 6 months because test results are not yet reliable at that age.*
+We only buy goats from healthy herds, new goats are quarantined for a month before being introduced to the main herd, this allows time to ensure their good health and perform a biosecurity screen with a blood test.
+A veterinarian can help you determine what you should test for and when.
+You can learn more about disease testing at Washington Animal Disease Diagnostic Lab (WADDL) this is our preferred lab for disease testing.

 We want to be sure the animals we select for our herd are a good representation of the Nigerian Dwarf breed, we participated in ADGA’s Linear Appraisal program for the first time in 2014 and plan to continue using that as a tool to improve our herd.
 It is one of my favorite tools available to ADGA members and we have learned so much about our herd and how we can improve it.
-We also attend a few of the local shows, a goat show is more than just a competition, a structurally correct animal will lead a more healthy and productive life.
+We also attend a few of the local shows.
+A goat show is more than just a competition for a pretty goat, a structurally correct animal will lead a more healthy and productive life.
 I’ve found it to be very helpful to learn from the judges comments regarding strengths and weaknesses and seeing how our goats stack up against the others at the show.
 Nigerian Dwarf goats come in many colors and while we appreciate the variety, we do not select goats for our herd based on coat or eye color.